-One afternoon in late October it's about an hour after school has ended for the day when Gordie fronts up at Melody's home.
+One afternoon in late October, about an hour after school has ended for the day, Gordie fronts up at Melody’s home.
 He rings the doorbell.
-She answers the door and refuses to let him in.
+She answers the door, and refuses to let him in.

-He gives her a hard stare and pushes past her.
-The house isn't quite a mess.
-It's clear she's done the best she knows how to do to keep it clean and tidy.
-There's no rubbish lying about, nor dirty clothes, but it can do with a proper clean.
+He gives her a hard stare, and pushes past her.
+The house isn’t quite a mess.
+It’s clear Melody has done the best she knows how to do to keep it clean and tidy.
+There’s no rubbish lying about, nor dirty clothes, but it can do with a proper clean.
 Mr Hilston is on the lounge, half drunk, with a bottle of cheap whisky on the floor beside the lounge.
 He has a severe look on his face.
-Gordie can sense a very strong determination in him and can see the end of a pistol butt under the cushion he's lying on.
+Gordie can sense a very strong determination in him, and he can see the end of a pistol butt under the cushion he’s lying on.

 Mr Hilston sees him, and says, “Be a good boy and take Melody out to play, son.”

-Gordie walks over to him, and says, "So you can kill yourself while she's gone?"
-Melody gasps and he jerks as if hit by a strong punch.
+Gordie walks over to him, and asks, “So you can kill yourself while she’s gone?”
+Melody gasps, and he jerks as if hit by a strong punch.

 He walks over to the telephone, but it’s disconnected.
 He doesn’t dare leave the room.
 He pulls out his radio, and Mr Hilston’s eyes go wide at seeing such a small boy with a radio like that.
 Geordie activates it, and waits for a response.